Sloan-Performing-Arts-Center/venue-audio/rep/setup.md

 | 6   | Foldback&nbsp;L | Yamaha DXR12   | Catwalk 3 - US Midrail with side arm | monitoring for performers.
 STAGE LEFT.  |
 | 7   | Foldback&nbsp;R | Yamaha DXR12   | Catwalk 3 - US Midrail with side arm | monitoring for performers.
 STAGE RIGHT. |

-Additional speaker outputs are available but not included by default—see [extending the system](extending.md).
+Additional speaker outputs are available but not included by default—see this section in [extending the system](extending.md#add-floor-wedge-stage-monitors).

 ### Specific Speaker Details